 On February 14th, 2017, Representative Joseph “Joe” Neal (D) from Richland County, South Carolina, died unexpectedly at age sixty-six.
 Rep. Neal served as a pastor, an advocate for environmental justice, and a civil rights activist.
-He descended from slaves in lower Richland County, a rural and predominantly African American community south of Columbia, the state’s capital.
+He descended from enslaved African Americans in lower Richland County, a rural and predominantly Black community south of Columbia, the state’s capital.
 Neal was a powerful voice during state legislature debates in summer 2015 over the Confederate flag, which had flown on the Statehouse grounds since 1961.
 These debates arose after Dylann Roof’s murder of nine African Americans at Charleston’s historic Emanuel A.M.E.
 Church that June.
-Rep. Neal called upon white legislators defending the flag under the guise of heritage to consider the suffering of not only the victims’ families, but also African American slaves and their descendants, a reminder to those white legislators of the Confederate flag’s racist history.
+Rep. Neal called upon white legislators defending the flag under the guise of heritage to consider the suffering of not only the victims’ families, but also enslaved African Americans and their descendants, a reminder to those white legislators of the Confederate flag’s racist history.
 Grace, he argued, could emerge from this empathy and understanding.
-It was a moment for white legislators upset about the erasure of their heritage to consider the heritage of their African American neighbors and to allow grace into their hearts and cultivate a different understanding of history for the sake of the dead’s grieving families.
+It was a moment for white legislators upset about the erasure of their heritage to consider the heritage of their Blackneighbors and to allow grace into their hearts and cultivate a different understanding of history for the sake of the dead’s grieving families.
 Was it grace that touched those white legislators that summer, many of whom ultimately voted for the flag to be removed from its pole on the Statehouse grounds?
 I don’t know.
 We cannot rule out the power of political expediency.

 My mother visited my grandmother around the Fourth of July in 2015, two weeks after Roof’s massacre.
 Granny had, in past years, decorated her kitchen table with a mason jar filled with both American and Confederate flags for the holiday.
 Poor white southerners have long searched for and participated in the construction of identities that empower them or explain their own financial and sociocultural straits.
 Adopting and creating racist symbols and ideals is an old solution that poor white southerners have a history of embracing and that wealthy white southern politicians in particular have encouraged and used to their benefit.
 This year, though, the Confederate flags were missing from the display.
 My mother, a progressive English professor, complimented Granny, saying that she liked how cheery the house looked – though Mom did not comment explicitly on the absent Confederate flags.
 Granny flashed her a canny look and said, “It was time for them to go.”